saf-dmitry/taskpaper-mode/README.md

 ## Refiling

 When reorganizing your outline, you may want to refile or to copy some of the items into a different subtree.
 Cutting, finding the right location, and then pasting the item can be a cumbersome task, especially for large outlines with many sublevels.
-The following special commands can be used to simplify this process:
+In addition to other structure editing commands (see the [Structure Editing](#structure-editing) section) the following special commands can be used to simplify this process:

 - `C-c C-w`: Move the subtree under cursor to different (possibly invisible) location (`taskpaper-refile-subtree`).